Jan Theobald Held

-Jan Theobald Held (December 11, 1770 – June 20, 1851), also known as Johann Theobald Held was a Bohemian physician, educator, musician, and composer.
+Jan Theobald Held (December 11, 1770 – June 20, 1851), also known as Johann Theobald Held, was a Bohemian medical doctor, educator, musician, and composer.
 He was noted for his theories on psychosis, and the links between psychology and environmental conditions.
 He served as the dean of Charles University, Prague, and was depicted in the novel F. L. Věk by Alois Jirásek.

 Early life and education

 Jan was born in Třebechovice pod Orebem on December 11, 1770.
 His early education took place in the town of his birth, where he received training in singing and in instrumental performance.
 His father died in 1780, and he was sponsored by townspeople to join a choir in Prague, and also to attend secondary school, where he earned a scholarship that allowed him to complete his education.
 In the choir he had been a boy soprano, but at age 19 his voice no longer allowed this, so he turned to violin and viola performance.
 His teachers encouraged him to study medical science, and he received his M.D. degree in Prague in 1797.
 Before his father died, he had instructed Jan to pursue his fortune in a foreign country, so Held intended to follow his older brother to Poland.
 However, he was discouraged from doing so by the Partition of Poland.